 Nevertheless, the importance of international commercial arbitration as a dispute settlement mechanism is quickly becoming recognised in quarters where this has been previously disregarded.
 This is particularly true in the Caribbean.
-The region is a very attractive location to host arbitration because of its neutral geography at the crossroads of the Americas and the mixture of its legal regimes, covering both common and civil law.
+The region is a very attractive location to host arbitrations due to its neutral geography, at the crossroads of the Americas and the mixture of its legal regimes, covering both common and civil law.
 Moreover, with the ramping up of domestic legislation to facilitate the creation of international business companies, the region has become home to a remarkable number of offshore corporate entities.
 This has made jurisdictions such as the British Virgin Islands (BVI), the Cayman Islands and Bermuda very attractive offshore financial centres, with a need to bolster their offering for dispute resolution.

-With the intensification of commerce, Caribbean countries have come to appreciate the need for a geographically neutral dispute settlement mechanism; thus, in the past decade, the region has experienced a shift towards the promotion of international arbitration.
+With the intensification of commerce, Caribbean countries have come to appreciate the need for a geographically neutral dispute settlement mechanism.
+Thus, in the past decade, the region has experienced a shift towards the promotion of international arbitration.
 Numerous jurisdictions are following the path that countries in the metropolitan world travelled many years ago.

-As greater globalisation forces companies to contemplate legislative regimes that can better facilitate their disputes, the amendments to the region's suite of arbitration legislation aims to improve the legal frameworks supporting the conduct of international arbitration in the different jurisdictions.
+As greater globalisation forces companies to contemplate legislative regimes that can better facilitate their disputes, the amendments to the region's suite of arbitration legislation aims to improve the legal frameworks supporting the conduct of international arbitrations in the different jurisdictions.
 This has seen jurisdictions in the region begin to enhance their legal systems.
-The Bahamas, Barbados, Bermuda, the BVI, the Dominican Republic, Jamaica, and Trinidad and Tobago all seek to establish the infrastructure that would enable them to capitalise on the increasing demand for international arbitration in the Caribbean.

-Disputants may seriously want to consider some of those jurisdictions, particularly the BVI, which established the BVI International Arbitration Centre (BVI IAC) in 2016, the first of its kind in the Caribbean; Barbados, which established the Arbitration and Mediation Court of the Caribbean (AMCC) in 2018; and Jamaica with the Mona International Centre for Arbitration and Mediation (MICAM) and the University of the West Indies.
+The Bahamas, Barbados, Bermuda, the British Virgin Islands, the Dominican Republic, Jamaica, and Trinidad and Tobago all seek to establish the infrastructure that would enable them to capitalise on the increasing demand for international arbitration in the Caribbean.
+Disputants may seriously want to consider some of these jurisdictions, notably, the British Virgin Islands, which established the BVI International Arbitration Centre (BVI IAC) in 2016, the first of its kind in the Caribbean, Barbados, which established the Arbitration and Mediation Court of the Caribbean (AMCC) in 2018, or Jamaica with the Mona International Centre for Arbitration and Mediation (MICAM) and the University of the West Indies.
 Thus, whereas jurisdictions in this region historically did not really consider arbitration a priority, in the past decade especially, some have been keen on pioneering new legislation and institutions.

-The Organisation for the Harmonisation of Business Law in the Caribbean (OHADAC) has also undertaken an immense amount of work in this regard.
-As a vector of regional integration in the Caribbean, the OHADAC Principles on International Commercial Contracts seek to provide a neutral and reliable tool for all traders within the Caribbean market, regardless of their legal culture.
+This article also notes the immense amount of work undertaken by the Organization for the Harmonization of Business Law in the Caribbean (OHADAC).
+As a vector of regional integration in the Caribbean, the OHADAC Principles on International Commercial Contracts seek to provide a neutral and reliable tool for all traders within the Caribbean market regardless of their legal culture.
 However, this article focuses on the individual efforts of Caribbean jurisdictions in promoting international arbitration in the region.
 It examines the domestic initiatives undertaken by Caribbean countries to develop international arbitration over the past few years.